etirouthier/keras_dna/docs/modelwrapper.md

 ## Training

-Once the model wrapper is designed we can easily train the model with `.train()`, the only mandatory keyword is `epochs` to specify the number of epochs.
+Once the model wrapper is created one can easily train the model with `.train()`, the only mandatory keyword is `epochs` to specify the number of epochs.
 One can also pass `steps_per_epoch` and `validation_steps` to specify but also pass all the available option accepted by the method `.fit_generator()` of a keras model.

 ```python
 ...